Salepate/w3e/README.md

 Then, copy content of the generated `war3_code.lua` file within the editor

 Make sure the amalg_plugin.lua is also in the editor and before the generated code.

+a test map is provided (maps/TestMap.w3x) to demonstrate the use of W3E.